animatedmax/spring-data-geode/src/main/markdown/preface.md

 scope of this document and may require more explanation (for example, data distribution management using partitioning with HA while still preserving consistency).
 Additionally, some typographical errors might have crept in.
-If you do spot mistakes or even more serious errors, please bring these issues to the attention of the Spring Data team by raising an appropriate [issue in JIRA](https://jira.spring.io/browse/SGF).
+If you do spot mistakes or more serious errors, please bring these issues to the attention of the Spring Data team by raising an appropriate [issue in JIRA](https://jira.spring.io/browse/SGF).